near/stakewars-iv/HOW_TO.md

-## How to join the network?
+# How to join StatelessNet?

+## 1. RPC and archival nodes

-Available RPC nodes:
+Available RPC and archival nodes:
 * `https://rpc.statelessnet.near.org`
 * `https://archival-rpc.statelessnet.near.org`

+## 2. near-cli support

-We recommend you to use [near-cli-rs](https://docs.near.org/tools/near-cli-rs).
+We recommend using [near-cli-rs](https://docs.near.org/tools/near-cli-rs).
 Install it with the following command:
 ```bash
 cargo install near-cli-rs
 ```
-All the examples below are using [near-cli-rs](https://docs.near.org/tools/near-cli-rs), don't be confused with [near-cli](https://docs.near.org/tools/near-cli).
-The easiest way to figure out which version is the default on your machine is running
+All the examples below are using [near-cli-rs](https://docs.near.org/tools/near-cli-rs), don't confuse it with [near-cli](https://docs.near.org/tools/near-cli).

+The easiest way to figure out which near cli version is the default on your machine is running
 ```bash
 near --version
 # Should show you something like